nboufford/prov-comprehension-artifacts/summarization/README.md

  ### Step-by-step example

-Make sure to navigate to this directory if already here
+Make sure to navigate to this directory if not already here
 ```{bash}
 cd summarization
 ```